jackdesert/stethoscope-code-sample/README.md

 BACKLOG
 -------

+  * Find out where timezone is set for database
+    - at one point new readings were showing up as "7 hours ago"
   * Make it clear which page you are on
   * Think about ways of visualizing the data coming in
     - allow download of sqlite database?
   * Architect where button press data will go.
 Elitecarerails?